Canadian Security announces 2020 Community Leader Award winner

-Canadian Security magazine is pleased to announce the winner of our Community Leader Award for 2019: Sean Sportun.
+Canadian Security magazine is pleased to announce the winner of our Community Leader award for 2020: Sherri Ireland.

 About CS Honours